Tommy Edman Player Props: Cardinals vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.85 team ERA that ranks fifth among all league pitching staffs.
+- The Twins have a 3.88 team ERA that ranks eighth among all MLB pitching staffs.

-- The righty last pitched on Wednesday, July 26 against the Seattle Mariners, when he went 3 2/3 innings, allowing four earned runs while giving up seven hits.
+- The right-hander's most recent appearance was on Saturday against the Kansas City Royals, when he tossed six innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.